h3xt0r/pyfore/ReadMe.md

 # Ch.
 5 Basic feature engineering (p26)

+Time Series data must be re-framed as a supervised learning dataset before we can start using machine learning algorithms.

+There is no concept of input and output features in time series.

+Instead, we must choose the variable to be predicted and use feature engineering to construct all of the inputs that will be used to make predictions for future time steps.

+In this tutorial, you will discover how to perform feature engineering on time series data with Python to model your time series problem with machine learning algorithms.

+After completing this tutorial, you will know:

+* The rationale and goals of feature engineering time series data.
+* How to develop basic date-time based input features.
+* How to develop more sophisticated lag and sliding window summary statistics features.

+## Feature egineering for time series

 A time series dataset must be transformed to be modeled as a supervised learning problem.

 That is something that looks like:

 ~~~